persadha/practicum100_portfolios/KPI and Product Range Analysis/README.md

 ~~~

 #### ARPU

+Average Revenue Per Unit is the amount of money we can expect to receive from selling a single product.
+It is calculated by dividing the monthly revenue by the number of products sold in a month.
 ~~~python
 # Merging the dataframes and calculating the ARPU
 arpu = pd.merge(quantity, revenue, on=['year', 'month', 'invoice_date', 'label'], how='left')